Cleo (magazine): Early years

-Cleo as a form of popular feminism
+Cleo, feminism, and the sexual revolution

+Feminism

 Through Cleo, feminism became a part of women's everyday lives and of their identity.

 Ita Buttrose and her staff were committed to many of the ideas of women's and sexual liberation.
 However, it is important to note that Cleos editorial agenda was that of liberal rather than radical feminism.
 In her first editorial letter, Buttrose described who she thought the Cleo reader was: "You're an intelligent woman who's interested in everything that's going on, the type of person who wants a great deal more out of life.
 Like us, certain aspects of Women's Lib appeal to you but you're not aggressive about it."
 (1972).

 The feminist tone and ideas proliferated on the pages of Cleo throughout the 1970s.
 Every month, there were feature articles covering issues including: the work/life balance, the pressure to get married and raise a family, abortion, contraception, women's education, domestic violence and rape.
 "The celebrities Cleo chose to interview were women who had succeeded in politics, business and culture.
 There were also discussions of the Women's Liberation Movement itself, with writers for and against".

 Ordinary, every-day women gained knowledge and understanding of feminism through the pages of Cleo.
 The magazine helped create the feminist public sphere, opening doors for discussions about new ideas which modern women treat as mainstream today.